Soojin-Lee0819/Computational-Artwork/Final Project/README.md

 ## Schematic

-The schematic of this idea is below.
-One thing to be careful is that it uses two bread boards.
-All the lights goes to one bread board and the rest goes to the other bread board.
+The schematic for this project is below.

 ![alt-text](Images/schematic.jpg)

 ## Final Circuit

 This is an original circuit without any ornaments on the board.
 It has two breadboards and a servo motor.
-One bread board has four LED lights and another bread board has 2 potentiometers, one yellow button and one one photoresistor.
+One bread board has four LED lights and another bread board has 2 potentiometers, one yellow button, and one photoresistor.

 ![alt-text](Images/circuit2.png)

-This is the final circuit with a world map and the spinner attached.
+This is the final circuit with a world map attached to LED breadboard, and the spinner attached to the servo-motor.

 ![alt-text](Images/circuit1.png)